In this article, I'll guide you through my sketching process that I use to generate original and inspired logo concepts.

 My Sketching Process

-This is a repeatable 3-step process, and I've recorded a video doing this for one of my logo design projects, which you can watch here (note – it's the same video from the top of this article).
+This is a repeatable 3-step process, and I've recorded myself doing this for one of my logo design projects in the video below:

 1. Get setup

-- Notion dashboard open in one browser tab, showing my research and inspiration
+- I'll have my Notion dashboard open in one browser tab, showing my research and inspiration

 - My project-specific Pinterest board open in another tab